aldertzomer/genomics-workshop/setup.md

 ---

 # Overview

-This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances.
-All of the data and most of the software used in the workshop are hosted on an Amazon
-Machine Image (AMI).
-Some additional software, detailed below, must be installed on your computer.
+This workshop is designed to be run on Cocalc, but can also be run on pre-imaged Amazon Web Services (AWS) instances.
+All of the data and most of the software used in the workshop are hosted on an Amazon Machine Image (AMI).
+Some additional software, detailed below, must be installed on your computer if you want to use the AWS instance.
+If you use Cocalc, only a webbrowser is needed.

 Please follow the instructions below to prepare your computer for the workshop: